viamrobotics/docs/docs/appendix/try-viam-faq.md

 ## I loved my experience and want to play around more.
 Can I do that?

 Yes!
 You can rent the rover as many times as you’d like.
 Also, we’re taking pre-orders for a limited quantity of Viam Rovers.
 Reserve yours today [here](http://viam.com/resources/rover?utm_source=slack&utm_medium=social&utm_campaign=try-viam).

+## Why can't I use the Rover's microphone?
+For security reasons, Viam has disabled the microphone on Rover Rentals.
+The microphone on Viam Rover's shipped to users functions normally.